-Given the wide-ranging issues associated with precipitation observations cited above, as well as the importance of understanding and anticipating landslide events, this study presents a multi-product, multi-site analysis to understand landslide-triggering storms.
-We thereby address a gap in the literature when it comes to evaluating extreme precipitation through the lens of natural hazards.
+Given the wide-ranging issues associated with precipitation estimation cited above, this study presents a multi-product, multi-site analysis focused on landslide-triggering storms.
+This address an existing gap in evaluating extreme precipitation through the lens of natural hazards, while conducting inter-product analyses into storm characteristics of broader relevance.
 This work furthers the analysis by Rossi et al. (2017) who compared gauge and satellite precipitation for the purposes of landslide modeling by additionally including a ground-based radar product and by singling out observations preceding specific landslide events.
 In sec.
-2, we will discuss landslide site and precipitation product selection, followed by procedures for splitting precipitation into storms and the metrics used in the comparison.
+2, we will present the selection of landslide sites and precipitation products, followed by procedures for splitting precipitation into storms and the metrics used in the comparison.
 Sec.
-3 begins with the cumulative precipitation over the 30-days preceding the landslide for 5 characteristic example sites.
+3 begins with an exposition of cumulative observed precipitation over the 30-days preceding the landslide for 5 characteristic example sites.
 Next, we compare each product using storm characteristics of total depth, duration, total intensity, peak intensity, and return period.
-To test whether peak intensity might be accounting for low return period storms causing landslides, we compare the two.
+We further test whether peak intensity might be accounting for low return period storms causing landslides by comparing the two quantities.
 Finally, we use established intensity-duration thresholds to test which products have the best separation between landslides and other rainfall, comparing the hit ratio and the false alarm ratio for each product and threshold.

 Methods